Frequently Asked Questions on Early Years Funding

 Because we are open all year round most of our places are offered in that way.
 We do have limited term-time places.
 Where parents require just term-time then we would recommend going to a local pre-school who are exactly set up to meet their term-time needs.

 The simple answer is because our systems can’t cope with that.
 So, whilst you can mix things up within each of the 3 offers above e.g do 2.5 days rather than 2 or 3 – you can’t do that between offers.
 This is because we have set up specific delivery models with funded integrated into this.
-When a parent want a ‘bit of one’ and a ’bit of another’ it just doesn’t work with our funded models – therefore we ask you to choose based on your requirement and not to ask for ‘pick n’ mix’ from everything that we do.
+When a parent wants a ‘bit of one’ and a ’bit of another’ it just doesn’t work with our funded models – therefore we ask you to choose based on your requirement and not to ask for ‘pick n’ mix’ from everything that we do.

-What are the Enhanced Provision charges for?
+What are the Additional/Enhanced charges for?

 How is the funding shown on my invoice?